The Animals Being Hunted

 Not eligible for major SCI awards, but included in “wing shooting” packages

-British hunters travel to South Africa and Argentina for “wing shooting” trips, killing ducks as part of packages.
+Hunters travel to South Africa and Argentina for “wing shooting” trips, killing ducks as part of packages.

 Wild Cats